neebee01/LITA_CLASS_DOCUMENTATION/README.md

 # LITA_CLASS_DOCUMENTATION
-THIS IS WHERE I WILL DOCUMENT MY FIRST PROJECT WHILE LEARNING DATA ANALYSIS WITH THE INCUBATOR HUB

-*Repository Name:* Excel Interface and Navigation
+*Repository Name: Excel Interface and Navigation

-*Description:* A comprehensive guide to understanding the Excel interface and navigating its features.
+Description: A comprehensive guide to understanding the Excel interface and navigating its features.

-*Table of Contents:*
+Table of Contents:

 1. Excel Interface Overview